reflectometry/refl1d/doc/getting_started/contributing.rst

 .. contents:: :local:

+The refl1d package is a community project, and we welcome contributions from anyone.
+The package is developed collaboratively on `Github <https://github.com>`_ - if you don't have an account yet, you can sign up for free.
+For direct write access to the repository, it is required that your accout have `two-factor authentication enabled <https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa>`_.
+You may also want to configure your account to use `SSH keys <https://docs.github.com/en/authentication/connecting-to-github-with-ssh>`_ for authentication.

 The best way to contribute to the reflectometry package is to work from a copy of the source tree in the revision control system.